CMMC Terms

 Digital signature

-A value computed with a cryptographic process using a private key and then appended to a data object, thereby digitally signing the data.
+A value is computed with a cryptographic process using a private key and then appended to a data object, thereby digitally signing the data.

 Distributed Denial of Service (DDOS)